mattymo18/STOR-538-Project2-2020/README.md

 ### Methodology
 Data is available here: https://github.com/mattymo18/STOR-538-Project2 <br />
-You are asked to use this data to build models to predict the 3 variables above.
+You are asked to use this data to build models that predict the 3 variables above.
 These models will be used to predict NFL games in weeks 8-10.
 That schedule can be found here: https://www.espn.com/nfl/schedule <br />

 ### Grading
 You will be graded on accuracy of your models predicting these three variables.
 Dr. Mario will release results after each week's games ranking your projects vs your classmates.